 After, your genetic counselor will call you to explain what your result means and discuss your next steps.

-In most cases, the test costs about $250 but is usually covered by insurance.
+In many cases, genetic testing is covered by insurance.
 Our team helps patients check their insurance benefits and apply for financial assistance as needed.
+Even without insurance coverage, the typical cost to patients is no more than $250.

-A positive result means you have a gene that increases your cancer risk.
+A positive result means you have a genetic change that increases your cancer risk.
 You will receive an estimate which tells you how likely you are to develop certain types of cancer.

 Your genetic counselor will explain what this estimate means, help you put it into perspective and will also help you make a plan for cancer screening and prevention.

 For example, the average person has a 13% risk of breast cancer over their lifetime.
-Your test may indicate that your risk is 20%.
+Your test may indicate that your risk is at or above 20%.

-After Kathrens-Gallardo talks to the patient, she sends the results to the referring physician who provides further consultation.
+After talking to the patient, she sends the results to the referring physician or other necessary specialists who provides further consultation and follow up.

-A negative (normal) genetic test results is reassuring, but does not rule out cancer risk.
+A negative (normal) genetic test result is reassuring, but does not rule out cancer risk.

 You can purchase test kits that identify some genes associated with hereditary cancers.
-Kathrens-Gallardo advises caution when ordering these kits.
+Kentnich advises caution when ordering these kits.

 For example, one popular kit will tell you if you have certain BRCA1 or BRCA2 mutations.
 But it doesn’t test for all the mutations in BRCA1 or BRCA2.